exonum/exonum-client/README.md

 There are several options to include light client library in the application:

-The most preferred way is to install Exonum Client as a [package][npmjs] from npm registry:
+The preferred way is to install Exonum Client as a [package][npmjs] from npm registry:

 ```sh
 npm install exonum-client